 Employees are responsible for:

-Reporting any incidents of work-related violence, that they either experience or witness, to their line manager.
+reporting any incidents of work-related violence, that they either experience or witness, to their line manager.
 Alternatively, these can be reported via the University’s Health and Safety Incident Reporting system

 Students are responsible for:

-Will make it clear within contract specifications and induction training that violent or aggressive behaviour will not be tolerated.
+make it clear within contract specifications and induction training that violent or aggressive behaviour will not be tolerated

-Will ensure that any incident involving violence or aggression which involves an employee of a Contractor is reported to UHSE via the incident reporting system and to the employing contractor for further action as necessary.
+ensure that any incident involving violence or aggression which involves an employee of a Contractor is reported to SHEW via the University's Incident Reporting system and to the employing contractor for further action as necessary